NEA Mandates and Structures

 Under the guidance of the Nuclear Science Committee (NSC), the WPNCS will deal with technical and scientific issues relevant to criticality safety.
 Specific areas of interest include, but are not limited to, investigations concerning static and transient configurations encountered in the nuclear fuel cycle, such as fuel fabrication, transport, separation processing and storage.
 Areas of activities include:

-• evaluation of available experimental data, including critical integral experiments and spent nuclear fuel assay data of spent nuclear fuel;
+• evaluation of available experimental data, including critical integral experiments, spent nuclear fuel assay data and decay heat of spent nuclear fuel;

 • code and data inter-comparison, co-ordination of international benchmark exercises;